 The development of the drone program was not simply a technological operation; it was a bureaucratic process that required a series of legal objects to enable the Predator’s rise.

 Today, the CTC still produces a list of targets that are reviewed and signed by the CIA’s general counsel.
 Multiple lawyers inhabit the seventh floor—the “power floor”—adjacent to the Director’s office.
 These lawyers produce a “five-page dossier” that covers the justification for an individual to be targeted.
 This shuffle of pens and papers, of files and folders, reminds us that the CIA is not a military organization; it is a civilian intelligence agency.
 Part of the power the CIA wields is a result of the permanent state of secrecy it exists within.
 Secrecy is a bureaucratic weapon institutionalized in the CIA, and a way of conducting war by other means.
 In effect, the CIA is an extremely adept civilian bureaucracy that shields itself from outside criticism, law, and public debate, in a way the U.S. military is unable to do.
-For the ACLU, the transformation is stark: “We’re seeing the CIA turn into more of a paramilitary organization without the oversight and accountability that we traditionally expect of the military”.
-And as Derek Gregory (2011, p.
-241) sums up: “Accountability is limited enough in the case of a declared war; in an undeclared war it all but disappears”.
+For the ACLU, the transformation is stark: “We’re seeing the CIA turn into more of a paramilitary organization without the oversight and accountability that we traditionally expect of the military.”
 Today, the CIA oversees a program of extrajudicial killings and geographic surveillance across the planet: in Pakistan, in Somalia, in Yemen, in Libya, in Iran, and beyond.
 Its global reach shows no sign of shrinking.

 The Rise of the Predator Empire is a story about people; about the engineering prowess of an Israeli engineer and the determination of an exiled Saudi national.
 But it’s also a story about objects: about the technological capacities of the Amber, the GNAT, and finally the Predator drone: from the type of satellite data link used, to the sensing prowess of the camera, to the strength of the plane’s wings.
 It’s a story about legal objects called Presidential Findings that granted the CIA the ability to pursue its aggressive program in Afghanistan and then Pakistan.
 It’s the story of how a technology came to embody a kind of secrecy; materializing a set of social relations and bureaucratic powers.

-But above all, it’s a story about geography—about the coming-together and assembling of all these objects in a distinctive time and space.
+But above all, it’s a story about geography—about the coming-together and assembling of all these objects in a distinctive time and space, from Vietnamese jungles to Pakistani mountains.
 And it’s a story that is far from over, as the people still living under the hum and buzz of Predators know only too well.

 References not linked in main text

-Mazzetti, M. 2013, The Way of the Knife: The CIA, a Secret Army, and a war at the Ends of the Earth.
+Mark Mazzetti.
+2013, The Way of the Knife: The CIA, a Secret Army, and a War at the Ends of the Earth.